1. Introduction To This Page

 6. Common Flaws in Delta V Calculations by Defense Accident Reconstructionists

 There are a number of common flaws in the analyses conducted by defense accident reconstructionists when they calculate Delta V in automobile accidents.
 This usually leads to an underestimation of the Delta V. These same flaws are seen in reports across the country and are based on methodology originally developed by Biodynamic Research Corporation (BRC) of San Antonio, TX, an organization that received more than $7.6 million in funding for services during its formative years from 1990-1995.
 In this report, all of the common flaws will be thoroughly analyzed.
-These include reporting a Barrier Equivalent Velocity (BEV) as if it were a Delta V, minimizing or ignoring the medical records and practicing beyond engineering bounds, underestimating Delta V in vehicles with foam, honeycomb and deformable strut bumpers, relying solely on photographs and not performing a physical inspection or reviewing repair estimates, and many other tactics which result in an underestimation of the Delta V. This fact-filled, fully referenced PDF report is available at the ACS Store.
+These include reporting a Barrier Equivalent Velocity (BEV) as if it were a Delta V, minimizing or ignoring the medical records and practicing beyond engineering bounds, underestimating Delta V in vehicles with foam, honeycomb and deformable strut bumpers, relying solely on photographs and not performing a physical inspection or reviewing repair estimates, and many other tactics which result in an underestimation of the Delta V. This fact-filled, fully referenced PDF report is available by clicking here.

 10. Personal Injury Practice Tools and Documents